GillesVanPellicom/PE2-laravel/README.md

 Final assignment for the Thomas More Practice Enterprise 2 course (YT6276), academic year 2024-2025.

-### ⚠️ NOTICE

-> Team members, I'm aware this is a lot of text but please read this entire file.
-There's some important information here.
+## Documentation

+We use the built-in [Wiki](https://github.com/GillesVanPellicom/PE2-laravel/wiki) feature in github to keep track of documentation.
+Here you can find guides and help on most topics relevant to our work.
+You can find more information about the Wiki on the Wiki itself.

 ## Run Project Locally

-Although this project could potentially run on XAMPP, bare metal, or other environments, it is strongly recommended to use the [included setup process](/docs/setup.md).
+Although this project could potentially run on XAMPP, bare metal, or other environments, it is strongly recommended to use the [included setup process](https://github.com/GillesVanPellicom/PE2-laravel/wiki/Local-Setup-Process).
 This approach ensures proper functionality and maintains consistency across all configurations and devices.
 If you encounter difficulties with your own setup or prefer a hassle-free option, following the provided setup instructions is strongly advised.

 ## Sprint Tracking

-At the moment, sprint tasks, ownership of said tasks, storypoints and progress is tracked in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1QTzqxl5neIlzYhti13QdCoNZm0Bt1pMBqmgu12ao8DM).
-Each person has their own tab.

-The difficulty of a task is measured by the number of story points assigned to it.
-By convention, story points range from 1 to 5, where 1 represents a relatively trivial task and 5 corresponds to 15+ hours of heavy work.
-Each team member independently assigns story points to their tasks based on what they deem fair relative to the norm.
-These assignments are publicly visible and subject to random, unscheduled reviews by the entire team.
-This approach eliminates the need for weekly story point meetings while maintaining oversight to prevent misuse of the system.
-In case you disagree with a storypoint assesment, discuss it with the team before making alterations.

-## Documentation

-We use Markdown (.md) files located in the [/docs](/docs) folder to document features so that other team members may understand how to use the code you've written.
-In this folder you can find guides about project-specific coding, setup, Github, etc.

-If you don't know how to correctly open Markdown files, following are some options:

-- Look at the .md file inside the [github repository](https://github.com/GillesVanPellicom/PE2-laravel/tree/main/docs) web viewer.
-Github has an extensive built-in Markdown (pre)viewer.
-- Use the built-in live Markdown viewer in JetBrains IDE's such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [PhpStorm](https://www.jetbrains.com/phpstorm/).
-These IDE's are extremely useful in general and free for students through [Github education](https://github.com/education).
-This viewer handles very fast and is very readable but struggles with advanced mathematical notation, although I don't imagine we'll be needing that for this project.
-- For vscode, use [this plugin bundle](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview).
-Your preview will look 95% as if you are viewing on Github, which is good for consistency.

- Do not modify another person’s documentation without their explicit permission.
-If you identify an error or have an addition, please contact the author.
-You cannot always be certain whether something you perceive as incorrect is actually accurate or if you are lacking context.

-f you wish to contribute documentation related to your work or write a guide on a relevant topic within the context of this project, you can refer to the [Markdown guide](https://www.markdownguide.org/basic-syntax/) for formatting instructions.
+Sprints, tasks, ownership and storypoints are tracked using the Github projects feature.
+Read more about how we do this [here](https://github.com/GillesVanPellicom/PE2-laravel/wiki/Sprint-Tracking).

 ## CSS